INESCTEC/predico-collabforecast/documentation/docs/submitting_forecast.md

     - **First-Time Submission Requirement**: Before making your first submission, you must fulfill at least **1 month of historical forecast samples** submitted to the Predico platform.
 Refer to [Historical Forecast Submission](submitting_historical_forecasts.md) for detailed instructions.

 !!! note "On updating your submission"
-    - If you wish to update your submission, you can do so by submitting a new forecast.
+    - If you wish to update your submission, you can do so by submitting a new forecast using the [PUT method](https://predico-elia.inesctec.pt/redoc/#tag/market/operation/put_market_session_submission).
 The latest submission will overwrite the previous one.

 ```python title="submit_forecast.py"